 We know that elder abuse is common, but widespread under-reporting makes it virtually impossible to fight the problem on a large scale.
 Many seniors fear that they will be retaliated against, be evicted from their nursing homes, or “place a burden” on their family members if they complain about neglect or abuse.
 We all need to work together to help erase these fears and empower seniors so they can lead safer, happier lives during their golden years.
 If you’re worried that a senior is being abused or neglected at a nursing home or assisted living facility, don’t stay silent!
 Voice your concerns by filing a formal complaint with the state of Pennsylvania.
-After you file a complaint, you should contact a nursing home abuse lawyer for legal help.
+After you file a complaint, you should contact a nursing home abuse lawyer from a reliable PA nursing home law firm for legal help.
 Your loved one may be able to get compensated.

 What is Elder Abuse and Caregiver Neglect?